chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 1. Good internet connections

-   - Atleast 1 Mbps
+   - At least 1 Mbps
    - ping should less than 100 ms
    - jitter should be less.

 2. Silent background.

-## Consecuences of bad internet connection
+## Consequences of bad internet connection

 1. Starting will take time.
-2. Recogning will take time.
+2. Recognizing will take time.
 3. The program may fail to connect to the server.
-4. The program may fail to Recogning the speaked saying.
+4. The program may fail to Recognizing the spoke saying.

-## Consecuences of background noise
+## Consequences of background noise

 1. Background Noise may make the program fail to connect to the server.
-2. Background noise may make the program fail to Recognise the speaked command or query.
+2. Background noise may make the program fail to Recognize the spoke command or query.

 ## User Manual